sabre-io/Baikal/INSTALL.md

 ## 3.1 - Installing Baïkal on a FTP-driven hosting

 To install Baïkal on a FTP-driven hosting:
-* Download the "Baikal package for installation via FTP"
+* Download the "Baikal Flat package for FTP"
 * Unzip the package on you computer
 * Send the unzipped package on the remote host via FTP
 * (optional) Rename the Baïkal folder to whatever you want